The best things to do in Morzine in summer

 Mountain biking in Morzine

 The Portes du Soleil is one of the world’s biggest mountain biking areas, so Morzine is a real hub for mountain bikers in summer.
 It’s a good sport to try if you miss the adrenaline rush of hurtling down the pistes in winter.
-Though the ground is a lot harder in summer so make sure you have decent protective kit – helmet, gloves and elbow, knee and shin pads.
+But the ground is a lot harder in summer so make sure you have decent protective kit – helmet, gloves and elbow, knee and shin pads.

 Bikers can use the lifts to take their bike up the mountain then pick a trail and cycle back down.
-You can buy individual tickets or get a mountain bikers’ lift pass, which covers the whole Portes du Soleil area and costs €33 for one day or €132 for a week.
+You can buy individual tickets or get a mountain bikers’ lift pass, which covers the whole Portes du Soleil area and costs €40 for one day or €237 for a week.

 The area is also popular with road cyclists, though it’s non-stop hills so you need to be seriously fit if you want to follow in the tracks of the Tour de France (or there are electric bikes for hire if you need an extra burst of power to help you get to the top).